-I am Dr. David Steen (e-mail) and I am a wildlife ecologist.
+I am Dr. David Steen (e-mail) and I am a wildlife ecologist and Assistant Research Professor.
 Most of my research describes how humans affect wildlife populations, assemblages, and habitats (purposely and otherwise).
 However, I also like to participate in studies that generate new natural history information for species we don't know much about.
-I maintain this blog because I feel public education and outreach about wildlife ecology and conservation is important and hopefully helps foster an appreciation for and an understanding of wildlife and natural landscapes as well as a better understanding of how we study them.
+I maintain this blog because I feel public education and outreach about wildlife ecology and conservation is important and hopefully helps foster an appreciation of wildlife and natural landscapes as well as a better understanding of how we study them.